 We all tend to leave everything to the last day and rush through.
 I am guilty of it and probably you are too.
 This is not the kind of exam that you can rush through.
 Please follow the time management strategy detailed above.
 Thank me later.

 As you read the guidelines, make sure to go through all the examples and take notes.
 Take note of the minute but extremely important difference between different kinds of rating examples and types.

 Refer to the guidelines all the time

 Always go through the guidelines before attempting any questions in real test.
 Remember this is an open book test.
-If you are stuck in a question, refer back to the guidelines and make sure that you find that page or article or example that are kind of similar to question that you are attempting.
+If you are stuck in a question, refer back to the guidelines and make sure that you find that page or article or example that is kind of similar to the question that you are attempting.